bambooforest/IntroDataScience_Spring_2022/10_Dimensionality_reduction_clustering_I/README.md

     ## Proportion of Variance 0.00075 0.00063 0.00046 0.00031 0.00028
     ## Cumulative Proportion  0.99833 0.99896 0.99941 0.99972 1.00000

-In this output you can see the **“Importance of components”**, e.g. how much of the **total variance** in the sample the PCs explain.
-You can see that PC1 and PC2 together already explain 54.15 % of the full variance in the sample!
+In this output you can see the **“Importance of components”**, e.g., how much of the **total variance** in the sample that the PCs explain.
+You can see that PC1 and PC2 together already explain 54.15% of the full variance in this sample!

 You may visualize the explained variances by each PCs easily with a [screeplot](https://en.wikipedia.org/wiki/Scree_plot).